MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-acht Ziffern gefolgt von einem Zeichen
+Acht Ziffern gefolgt von einem Zeichen

 ### <a name="pattern"></a>Muster